Al-Wadiah War: Background

-The town was placed along the contentious border of South Yemen and Saudi Arabia, and had some fifteen years prior, in 1954/5, been the site of a border dispute between the Saudis and the British.
+The town was located along the contentious border of South Yemen and Saudi Arabia, and had some fifteen years prior, in 1954–1955, been the site of a border dispute between the Saudis and the British.

-Al-Wadiah had previously been part of the Qu'aiti Sultanate, itself part of the Protectorate of South Arabia, which had been incorporated into the People's Democratic Republic of Yemen following the withdrawal of British forces from the region.
-The PRSY therefore considered the town as part of its territory.
-The Saudi government however saw al-Wadiah as part of their own territory, as well as a frontier in confrontations with the PRSY.
-There were also rumors of oil and water deposits around the town, thereby aggravating the dispute.

-Simultaneously PRSY-Saudi relations had been incredibly tense, with Faisal of Saudi Arabia regarding the left-wing government with extreme hostility, which was in turn reciprocated by the PRSY, which supported the overthrow of the Gulf monarchies.
+Simultaneously Yemeni-Saudi relations had been incredibly tense, with Faisal of Saudi Arabia regarding the left-wing government with extreme hostility, which was in turn reciprocated by Yemen, which supported the overthrow of the Gulf monarchies.
 The Saudi government went so far as to fund and arm South Yemeni dissidents, and encouraged them to conduct raids across the border into South Yemen.
-The PRSY accused the Saudi government of planning further attacks in November 1969.
+Yemen accused the Saudi government of planning further attacks in November 1969.

-History

-PRSY Advance

 In November 1969, the Saudis built a road to al-Wadiah and garrisoned soldiers there, incorporating it into the Kingdom.
-The PRSY government claimed that the Saudis had occupied al-Wadiah in order to secure potential oil reserves in the area.
-The Saudi government in turn accused the PRSY of seizing al-Wadiah.
+The Yemeni government claimed that the Saudis had occupied al-Wadiah to secure potential oil reserves in the area.
+The Saudi government, in turn, accused Yemen of seizing al-Wadiah.

+The war

-On 27 November 1969, PRSY regular army units advanced on, and took, the town of al-Wadiah.
+On 27 November 1969, PRSY regular army units advanced on and took the town of al-Wadiah.
 Saudi forces deployed in the region were limited to some tribal militias, backed by some aircraft and artillery.
 A small section of the PRSY force began advancing on Sharurah, but was halted.

-Having been informed of the PRSY advance, King Faisal ordered Sultan bin Abdulaziz, the Minister of Defense and Aviation, to expel PRSY forces.
+Having been informed of the PRSY advance, King Faisal ordered Sultan bin Abdulaziz, the Minister of Defense and Aviation, to expel Yemeni forces.
 Sultan commissioned all units in the southern region for the task of attempting to reoccupy al-Wadiah within two days.

-Saudi counterattack
+The initial part of the conflict was largely limited to aerial battles, with a series of air clashes taking place in late November and early December.
+During this initial period Iraq and Jordan attempted to mediate an end to the conflict.

 The Royal Saudi Air Force also conducted a series of aerial bombardments on Yemeni positions.
-On one instance, English Electric Lightnings flown by Pakistani pilots from Khamis Airbase launched devastating rocket attacks on Yemeni supply lines.
+On one instance, English Electric Lightnings flown by Saudi and Pakistani pilots from Khamis Airbase launched devastating rocket attacks on Yemeni supply lines.
 These attacks continued over the course of two days, initially being directed at PRSY Army forces in the region, and later specifically at the PRSY leadership, whilst also attacking PRSY logistics.